Pomax/are-we-flying/docs/index.md

 ## How to fly a flight path

-As we saw before, our naïve approach is... not great.
+As we saw before, our naïve approach of flying waypoints is... not great.
 Even though we have waypoints, it turns out that just flying towards individual points without regard for the path between those points is a pretty terrible way to fly "a path".
 So (probably unsurprisingly) we need a bit more than just "fly towards a point, and when we get there, fly towards the next point" if we want proper flight path following.
 So let's have a bit of a think about how we can improve our flight path logic.

 Let's start with the use case we already have: flying a flight path with a single waypoint.
 This is what we already implemented: if there's a single point, then that's our target, and that's what we fly towards.
 So far so good, our plane can already do this!